 We offer a high quality undergraduate Specialist Program in Biochemistry.
 Students are impressed with the range and quality of courses that we offer.
 We are particularly proud of our laboratory courses, which expose students to a wide range of modern techniques.

 The Biochemistry Department provides many opportunities for undergraduate students to get involved in research.
 The Research Opportunities Program (BCH299Y) allows second year students to participate in a faculty member’s research project.
 In their 4th year, biochemistry specialist students can conduct a research project (BCH473Y) under the guidance of any of our faculty.
-Many students take advantage of our summer student programme to gain valuable laboratory research experience.
+Many students take advantage of our summer student programme to gain valuable laboratory research experience plus summer Research Project Courses are available to our Specialists (BCH372Y and BCH472Y).

 The City of Toronto provides a rich mosaic of neighborhoods and activities in a vibrant multi-cultural milieu.
 The St. George campus of the University is conveniently located in the heart of the city, close to the hospital research institutes, housing and other amenities.